valentinabojan/valentinabojan.github.io/_posts/2018-09-02-how-to-create-a-blog-using-github-pages-and-jekyll-in-1-day.md

 ## Make your blog ready to meet the world

-Even if you can start writing posts, your blog is not as shinny as you imagined it.
+Even if you can start writing posts, your blog is not as shiny as you imagined it.
 But it can be...

 **1. Configure your contact list**